Thursday's Scottish gossip

 Last updated on .From the section Scottish

-Bologna are interested in bringing another Scotsman to Serie with Hibernian midfielder Josh Campbell on their radar.
+Bologna are interested in bringing another Scotsman to Serie A with Hibernian midfielder Josh Campbell on their radar.
 (Il Resto del Carlino via Scottish Sun)

-The SFA is threatening to pull the plug on Sky Sports' VAR access after pundit Andy Walker's claims before the Old Firm match.
+The SFA is threatening to pull the plug on Sky Sports' VAR access after pundit Andy Walker's claims prior to the weekend Old Firm match.
 (Daily Record)

 Winger Aiden McGeady, 37, who is out for the rest of this term after an operation on his torn hamstring, has told Hibernian he wants to keep playing next season.
 (The Scotsman)